A

 gravitational pull; for Earth it is 11.2 km s–1

-exchange particle an extremely short-lived particle that is responsible for one of the
+exchange particle an extremely short-lived particle that is

 four fundamental forces